AnyaJoy/Stuff_Sharing_Landing/README.md

 In the future I would like to add features as:

-- Connection to a database to store emails
-- Login and signup pages
+- Login and signup, blog, mission, contact pages

 ## Authors